AiKell/SQL-Course-Project/README.md

 # Background
 After continuously job-searching and applying without success, I realized the importance of acquiring the data analytics skills frequently listed in job postings.
 Through this process, not only did I learn the necessary skills, but I also gained valuable insights into which skills are most beneficial to learn next.

-The data and project information comes from [Luke Barousse's SQL Course](https://lukebarousse.com/sql).
+The data and project information come from [Luke Barousse's SQL Course](https://lukebarousse.com/sql).
 This data consists of job postings from 2023 and contains insights on job titles, salaries, locations, and essential skills.

-### Acknowledgement of Bias
+### Acknowledgement of bias
 The dataset used in this analysis primarily consists of job postings that focus on data science roles.
 While this may introduce some bias, as the data might not fully capture the entire software engineering job market, the insights gained are still highly relevant.
 This is because many of the skills and trends identified in data science roles overlap with those in software engineering, reflecting broader industry demands and highlighting key areas for skill development.

 ### The questions I wanted to answer through my SQL queries were: